frankstallone/safe-haven-computers/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 4. Get directions from any map marker

 == Changelog ==

+= 2.52.4 =
+* Added: a 'check now' button has been added to the settings screen to force license check
+* Fixed: priority was too high for default 'mappress_poi_props' filter

+= 2.52.3 =
+* Added: geocoding errors are now shown on the settings screen

+= 2.52.2 =
+* Fixed: map controls language code not saving/displaying correctly

+= 2.52.1 =
+* Fixed: ajax error when opening map for edit

+= 2.52 =
+* Fixed: prevent enter press in map list search from publishing post
+* Changed: updated map editor search/filter function
+* Changed: internal function Mappress::ssl() renamed Mappress::is_ssl() - please update any custom directions.php or search.php to use the new name

+= 2.51 =
+* Added: mashups with a center but no zoom will perform a radius search
+* Fixed: KML markers showing POI text instead of text from KML file
+* Fixed: mashup initial center and zoom have been improved
+* Fixed: mashups not displaying on some servers; updated gzip detection
+* Changed: internal mashup query and layers control changes

+= 2.50.10 =
+* Fixed: PHP 7.2 notice on widgets_init
+* Fixed: blank map when initial centering for mashups using Google engine

+= 2.50.9 =
+* Added: support for high-resolution MapBox tiles on high DPI (retina) devices
+* Changed: mashups with multiple POIs will now honor shortcode zoom
+* Changed: Leaflet updated to 1.3.4
+* Fixed: notice on multisite settings screen when user is not super-admin

+= 2.50.8 =
+* Added: dropdowns for language/country codes
+* Fixed: blank map occurs if other plugins trigger window resize before map is initialized
+* Fixed: only print mashup templates in Pro version
+* Fixed: continue execution if map container is missing

+= 2.50.7 =
+* Fixed: Google maps not displaying in editor when no styles defined

+= 2.50.6 =
+* Fixed: search toolbar not hidden when editing map

+= 2.50.5 =
+* Fixed: 2nd style bug preventing map display

+= 2.50.4 =
+* Fixed: bug in styles could prevent map from displaying

+= 2.50.3 =
+* Added: Mapbox token can be set in wp-config.php for multisite with: define('MAPPRESS_APIKEY_MAPBOX')
+* Fixed: editor now shows ALL results when searching for maps
+* Fixed: Google styles were not being applied

+= 2.50.2 =
+* Added: easy entry of Mapbox Studio style names in the MapPress settings screen
+* Fixed: custom styles are now retained when switching engines
+* Fixed: initialopeninfo parameter was not working for Leaflet maps
+* Fixed: better CSS for search box in firefox

 = 2.50.1 =
 * Fixed: updater was not correctly checking major versions, e.g. 2.50 vs 2.50.1